 Let’s say your butcher charges you $75 for basic processing.
 Add in a few special cuts, some sausage and jerky, and you’re at $100 in a heartbeat.
 If you take two deer a season, first, congrats.
 Second, that’s $200 every year, for as long as you hunt.
 And that price will only creep up as the butcher follows inflation.

-If, instead of shelling out $200 plus bucks every year, you invested a few hundred dollars in a Big Bite grinder, you’d break even in just a couple seasons.
-The Big Bite grinder is a quality piece of equipment that’s going to last you a lifetime.
+If, instead of shelling out $200 plus bucks every year, you invested a few hundred dollars in an electric meat grinder, you’d break even in just a couple seasons.
+Big Bite Meat Grinders are a quality piece of equipment that’s going to last you a lifetime.
 So, after that, you can put that money back in your pocket every year.
 You might even spend it on yourself.
 A new scope, some better camo, even a new pair of long underwear that doesn’t have holes in them.

 That feeling of camaraderie you get out in the woods with a group of friends hunting doesn’t have to end when you drive home.
 Gather your family and your buddies around the table, crack open a few cold ones, and get to work making food for the family.
 Split the cost of the equipment among friends and you’ll be ahead of the game from the get-go.
 Teach your kids why certain parts of the animal are better for certain kinds of dishes, let them decide how to season their jerky, even let them pick out their own steaks.
 This is something the whole family can enjoy.